The connection between RMSs and human revenue managers — Photo by Revenue Team by Franco Grasso

 An RMS is a sophisticated software, but it’s still only software.
 It automates and crosschecks historical data, future data and current market conditions to predict customer demand and make rate recommendations.
 It’s a cross-section of data that helps a hotel discover the optimum timing and market segments.
 Yet it takes a revenue manager to run the reports based on variable factors and apply their proficient analytical skills to predict the revenue potential.

-As you can see, the RMS does the pricing automation, but it’s the revenue manager who interprets the data and makes strategic adjustments, teaching the machine on a regular basis.
+As you can see, the RMS does the pricing automation, but it’s the revenue manager who interprets the data and makes strategic adjustments, training the machine on a regular basis.

 We’ll share real-world examples below of successful revenue management approaches but first, how does an RMS work?